Peter Parker (Marvel Cinematic Universe): Alternate versions

-An alternate version of Peter Parker appears in the animated series What If...?, in which he is voiced by Hudson Thames.
+Other versions of Peter Parker are depicted in the alternate realities of the MCU multiverse.

 Zombie outbreak

-In an alternate 2018, Parker (marketed as Zombie Hunter Spider-Man) is among the survivors of a quantum virus outbreak which transforms the infected into zombies, and joins the other survivors in search of a cure at Camp Lehigh.
-After a fight with a zombified Wanda Maximoff, he escapes with T'Challa and Scott Lang, taking the Mind Stone to Wakanda to put an end to the virus.
-Unbeknownst to the trio however, a zombified Thanos has invaded Wakanda with his army.
+In an alternate 2018, Parker (marketed as Zombie Hunter Spider-Man) is among the survivors of a quantum virus outbreak which transforms the infected into zombies, and joins the survivors, consisting of Bucky Barnes, Kurt Goreshter, Sharon Carter, Hope van Dyne, Okoye, Happy Hogan, and Bruce Banner to the Grand Central Station to catch a train to Camp Lehigh, New Jersey.
+After meeting Vision and following a fight with a zombified Wanda Maximoff, he escapes with Scott Lang and T'Challa, taking the Mind Stone to Wakanda to put an end to the virus.
+However, they discover that all of Wakanda has been infected by a zombie Thanos, until they receive help from Thor, Rocket, and Groot, but they were annihilated.
+After T'Challa's sacrifice, the Infinity Stones are destroyed, releasing a surge of energy.
+Parker and Lang are saved by the remaining sorcerers of Kamar-Taj.
+They welcome Shang-Chi, Katy, Kamala Khan, Blade Knight and Valkyrie by saving them from the fall, and reveal to them that the energy of the Infinity Stones is being contained by Hulk, who has become "Infinity Hulk".
+Arriving to help defend the Hulk, Parker and the remaining heroes fall one by one.

-Spider-Man: No Way Home

 "Peter-Two"

-Years following the events of Spider-Man 3 (2007), Peter Parker's (portrayed by Tobey Maguire) relationship with Mary Jane "MJ" Watson had become complicated but eventually worked out.
-Due to Strange's malfunctioned spell, Parker is brought into the MCU and subsequently begins searching for that universe's Parker.
-After meeting an alternate version of himself and comforting "Peter-One"s loss of his aunt, the Spider-Men work together to cure the supervillains and Parker subsequently reunites with Octavius.
+Years following the events of Spider-Man 3 (2007), Peter Parker's (portrayed by Tobey Maguire) relationship with Mary Jane "MJ" Watson had worked out despite past complications.
+Due to Strange's malfunctioned spell, Parker is brought into Earth-616 and subsequently begins searching for that universe's Parker.
+After meeting an alternate version of himself and comforting "Peter-One" over the loss of his aunt, the Spider-Men work together to cure the supervillains and Parker subsequently reunites with Octavius.
 Parker stops "Peter-One" from killing Green Goblin out of rage, having previously reminded him that revenge would not suffice May's death, but this leads to him being stabbed in the back and injured by Goblin, who is in turn cured by "Peter-One".
 Parker says goodbye to his alternate versions and returns to his universe.